OpenTreeOfLife/reference-taxonomy/doc/method/introduction.md

 name-string (homonym detection).
 Equivelance can then be used as a basis of taxonomic understanding, or the relationships between taxa.

-[KC's prior version] Taxonomy and nomenclature data are critical for almost any biodiversity project that aims to synthesize data based on taxonomic names.
+[KC's prior version: Taxonomy and nomenclature data are critical for almost any biodiversity project that aims to synthesize data based on taxonomic names.
 Such projects want to know whether given strings are equivalent to known taxonomic names (taxonomic name reconciliation), how to distinguish between multiple matches (homonym detection), and whether other strings apply to the same taxon (synonym detection).
-In addition, knowledge of the taxonomic hierarchy of names is crucial for organizing biodiversity data for downstream use.
+In addition, knowledge of the taxonomic hierarchy of names is crucial for organizing biodiversity data for downstream use.]

 Open Tree of Life is a system for synthesis of phylogenetic supertrees from inputs drawn from a corpus of published phylogenetic trees.
-Open Tree aims to build a phylogeny of all life, using phylogenies where available and filling in gaps using taxonomic data.
+Open Tree aims to build a phylogeny of all life, using phylogenetic trees where available and filling in gaps using taxonomic data.
 The system requires an overall taxonomy of life meeting the following requirements: